NevinSelby/Fetch_ML_Apprentice_Task/README.md

 Given more time, I would:

-1. Implement more sophisticated attribute extraction using dependency parsing
-2. Add aspect-based sentiment analysis to detect sentiment toward specific attributes
+1. Implement aspect-based sentiment analysis to detect sentiment toward specific attributes
-3. Incorporate the geographical data (latitude/longitude) for location-based insights
-4. Add temporal analysis to track sentiment trends over time
+2. Explore hierarchical classification for more fine-grained attribute categorization
+3. Add cross-validation to improve reliability of performance metrics
-5. Experiment with alternative backbone models like RoBERTa or ALBERT
+4. Experiment with alternative backbone models like RoBERTa or ALBERT
+5. Add store-specific analysis to identify location-based patterns in customer satisfaction

 ---

 I hope this README provides a clear picture of my implementation approach and thought process.
 If you have any questions or need clarification on any aspect of the project, please don't hesitate to reach out!

+<div style="text-align: center">⁂</div>

+[^1]: Fetch_ML_Apprentice_Take_Home_Instructions.pdf

+[^2]: image.jpg

+[^3]: paste-3.txt